dizzarg/golang-playground/cci/README.md

 1. *Palindrome Permutation*.
 Given a string, write a function to check if it is a permutation of a palindrome.
 A palindrome is a word or phrase that is the same forwards and backwards.
 A permutation is a rearrangement of letters.The palindrome does not need to be limited to just dictionary words.
+1. One Away: There are three types of edits that can be performed on strings: insert a character, remove a character, or replace a character.
+Given two strings, write a function to check if they are one edit (or zero edits) away.